 (1) The housing must be modest housing as follows: The housing has a purchase price for the type of single family housing that does not exceed 95 percent of the median purchase price for the area for newly constructed or standard housing.
 The grantee must use the HTF affordable homeownership limits provided by HUD for newly constructed housing and for existing housing.
 HUD will provide limits for affordable newly constructed housing based on 95 percent of the median purchase price for the area using Federal Housing Administration (FHA) single family mortgage program data for newly constructed housing, with a minimum limit based on 95 percent of the U.S. median purchase price for new construction for nonmetropolitan areas.
-HUD will provide limits for affordable existing housing based on 95 percent of the median purchase price for the area using FHA single family mortgage program data for existing housing data and other appropriate data that are available nation-wide for sales of existing housing, with a minimum limit based on 95 percent of the state-wide nonmetropolitan area median purchase price using these data.
-For States with no non-metropolitan areas, the minimum purchase price is defined as the lesser of the State non-metro or the United States non-metro median.
+HUD will provide limits for affordable existing housing based on 95 percent of the median purchase price for the area using FHA single family mortgage program data for existing housing based on 95 percent of the median purchase price for the area using FHA single family mortgage program data for new construction for nonmetropolitan areas.
+HUD will provide limits for affordable existing housing based on 95 percent of the appropriate data that are available nation-wide for sales of existing housing, with a minimum limit based on 95 percent of the state-wide nonmetropolitan area median purchase price using these data.
+For States with no non-metropolitan areas, the minimum purchase price is defined as the lesser of the State non-metro or the United States non-metropolitan areas.

 (2) In lieu of the limits provided by HUD, the grantee may determine 95 percent of the median area purchase price for single family housing in the jurisdiction annually, as follows: The grantee must set forth the price for different types of single family housing for the jurisdiction.
 The grantee may determine separate limits for existing housing and newly constructed housing.
 For housing located outside of metropolitan areas, a grantee may aggregate sales data from more than one county, if the counties are contiguous and similarly situated.
-The following information must be included in the annual action plan of the consolidated plan submitted to HUD for review and updated in each action plan:
+The following information must be included in the annual action plan of the consolidated plan submitted to HUD for review and updated in each action plan;